Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Introduction

-Our discussion leads us to the question: What is Functional Data Analysis (FDA), and how do we treat stellar spectra as \textit{functional}?
+Our discussion leads us to the question: What is functional data analysis (FDA), and how do we treat stellar spectra as \textit{functional}?
 Spectroscopic observations span a range of wavelengths that are densely or sparsely distributed depending on the survey.
-Even the highest resolution, highest signal-to-noise ratio spectrum has an uncertainty associated with each flux and wavelength measurement.
+Even the spectrum with the highest resolution and highest signal-to-noise ratio has an uncertainty associated with each flux and wavelength value.
 These noisy, discrete values reflect an underlying smooth curve of flux over wavelength or a spectral \textit{function} \citep{young_1994}.
-Therefore, we can treat spectral data as a sample of \textit{functional} observations, and this opens avenues to use FDA, a rich field of statistics that stems from influential work on growth curves \citep{rao_1958} and non-parametric regression \citep{eubank_1999}.
+Therefore, we can treat spectral data as a sample of \textit{functional} observations, and this opens avenues to use FDA, a rich field of statistics that stems from influential work on growth curves \citep{rao_1958} and nonparametric regression \citep{eubank_1999}.

 We can apply \textit{functional} counterparts of multivariate statistical methods to spectral analysis.
-FPCA is one such method that is well-known in several scientific and industrial fields such as economics, finance, medicine, and meteorology \citep[][and references therein]{shahid_2013, wang_2016}.
-Within the last few years, this method has shown promising applications in different sub-fields of astronomy \citep[e.g.,][]{weiler_2018, he_2018, kou_2020, mandel_2020}.
-However, to date, it has only been applied in a few studies because astronomy has yet to recognize FPCA's key advantages.
+FPCA is one such method that is well known in several scientific and industrial fields such as economics, finance, medicine, and meteorology \citep[][and references therein]{shahid_2013, wang_2016}.
+Within the last few years, this method has shown promising applications in different sub-fields of astronomy \citep[e.g.,][]{he_2018, weiler_2018, kou_2020, mandel_2020}.
+However, there are just a handful of these applications because astronomy has yet to leverage FPCA's key advantages.
 In particular, FDA is a powerful analysis framework for astronomical observations because they have a prototypical functional form dictated by the physical processes that generate them.